-The two boys, aged 15 and 16, arrived on the Greek island Samos in September 2020.
-There, they walked to a refugee camp where they wanted to request asylum.
-In the camp, they were taken by the Greek authorities who drove them to the beach in a car.
-There, they were brought aboard a vessel of the Greek coastguard that then set out in the direction of Turkey.
-The Greek coastguard then forced the two boys onto an motorless rescue dinghy in open sea, and then left the boys to their own devices in this perilous situation.
-Using their hands to paddle the dinghy, the boys managed to reach the Turkish mainnland where they were found by the Turkish authorities.
+A 15 year-old asylum seeking child arrived on the Greek island Samos in September 2020.
+There, he and another child from the group walked to a refugee camp where they wanted to request asylum.
+In the camp, the two boys were taken by the Greek authorities who drove them to the beach in a car.
+There, they were brought aboard a Greek Coast Guard vessel that then set out in the direction of Turkey.
+The Greek coastguard then forced the two boys onto an motorless raft in the open sea, and then left them to their own devices in this perilous situation.
+Using their hands to paddle the raft, the boys were eventually picked up by the Turkish Coast Guard.

-The NGO Aegan Boat Report extensively documented this pushback and brought the boys in contact with GLAN.
-On behalf of the two boys, GLAN and the lawyers have now lodged this case against Greece with the ECtHR.
-In the case, it is argued that these actions by the Greek coast guardbrought the two boys in a life-threatening situation in violation of their right to life, constitutes inhumane treatment and violates the principle of non-refoulement as the boys were deported without processing their asylum-applications.
+The NGO Aegan Boat Report extensively documented this pushback and brought the applicant in contact with the lawyers.
+In the case, it is argued that these actions by the Greek Coast Guard which put the applicant (and his companion) in a life-threatening situation in violation of his right to life, constitute inhumane treatment and violates the principle of non-refoulement as the applicant was deported without processing his asylum-application.

-This case does not stand alone: the Greek coast guard systematically conducts pushbacks in contravention of international law.
+This case does not stand alone: the Greek coast guard systematically conducts pushbacks in contravention of international law and there are dozens of cases pending before the court concerning these illegal patterns of conduct.